6ixBuzz: Promotion of negative personalities

 6ixBuzz has been associated with promoting negative content in order to garner views.
 This has included promotion of controversial figures such as Janessa Melina Mendez, or Chromazz, a Toronto-based rapper; and Marcella Christiana Zoia-Ferreira, dubbed Chair Girl who came to notoriety through 6ixBuzz after a video was posted of her throwing a chair onto the Gardiner Expressway in February 2019.
 Zoia later pleaded guilty in July 2020 to "Mischief Endangering Life" and received a $2,000 fine, 2 years probation and community service as well as counselling for her drinking problem.

-The platform regularly poked fun at and exploited a young homeless woman from Toronto called "Debby", real name Alexis Matos, in order to garner views.
+The platform regularly poked fun at and exploited a homeless teenager from Toronto called "Debby", real name Alexis Matos, in order to garner views.
 Many of the videos posted to the platform showed her dealing with mental health issues in public, with people taunting and fighting her.
 Matos died November 2, 2021, following an overdose of fentanyl.